 Before you begin to apply your extensions, you need to purchase an extension that fits your style of hair (straight, wavy, curly, etc.).
 If you have already purchased a weft, begin to style the extensions in the way that you normally wear your own hair.
 If you have natural curls or curl your hair, you should also curl your extensions.
 Likewise, if you normally wear your hair straight, straighten the extensions.

-This will make sure that the clip-in extensions blend in seamlessly with your natural hair so that no one will be able to tell you have extensions in.
+This will make sure that the clip-in extensions blend in seamlessly with your natural hair!
+In other words, no one will be able to tell that you have extensions in.

 Separate Your Natural Hair Into Sections

 - Now you must separate your natural hair into two sections running from one temple to the other: a bottom and a top section.

 - Use a comb if you have thicker hair or just your fingers (if your hair is a little on the thinner side).

 - Take the top section and secure it with a hair clip or a rubber band so that it is out of the way.

 Attach the Hair Extension(s)